vercel/otel/README.md

 ### Re-exported APIs

-This package re-exports the following APIs from `@opentelemetry/api` and `@opentelemetry/semantics`:
+This package re-exports everything from `@opentelemetry/api`.

-- `context`
-- `trace`
-- `SemanticAttributes`

 Refer to the official [OpenTelemetry API documentation](https://opentelemetry.io/docs/instrumentation/js/) for details on how to use these APIs.

 ## 📄 License